 - A problem related to project approval – You can request your preferred home loan provider to approve the project.
 If that is not possible, you may look for an alternate property which is approved by them.”

 Improve your chances

 According to experts, the CIBIL report is a good starting point, in assessing a home loan applicant’s credit-worthiness.
 An adverse report, including but not limited to past failures in paying EMIs, settling credit card bills and outstanding loan balances, may impact the applicant’s ability to acquire fresh credit.
-The age and the ability of the applicant to earn steady income, are also major factors.
+The age and the ability of the applicant to earn a steady income, are also major factors.

 “Keep your credit history clean, by settling outstanding loans and bills in a timely fashion.
-This will help you, when your credit-worthiness is being evaluated.
+This will help you when your credit-worthiness is being evaluated.
 Compare the long-term benefits of having a floating rate loan versus a fixed rate loan and determine what is best for your needs,” advises Adhil Shetty, CEO of BankBazaar.com.